Other projects

 Pazzamente podcast cover

-The show is co-hosted by Angela Mammana (psychologist, psychotherapist, and author) and Martina Gatto (TV presenter and actress).
 Each episode begins from a theme rooted in Angela's book A modo mio — la libertà di essere, opens into a free-ranging conversation, and closes with a concrete tool the listener can actually use.
-Three episodes are live on YouTube and Spotify, with more in production.
+The closing tip was a deliberate design decision — mental health content often leaves people with insight but no clear next step.

 My role

-Sole Creative Director & Producer — concept and format design, brand identity, filming and directing, video editing, platform distribution, and social media content and strategy.
+Sole Creative Director & Producer — concept and format, brand identity, filming and directing, video editing, platform distribution, and social media content and strategy.

 Tools